-Element: 5.1 Timber and non-timber benefits Manage the forest sustainably to produce a mix of timber and n on-timber benefits.
-Support a dive ersity of timber and i non-timber forest p roducts and forest-based service S. Value Value Objective Indicator Target Variance Documentation of the diversity of Report on the corporate EBITDA,
+Element: 5.1 Timber and non-timber benefits Manage the forest sustainably to produce a mix of timber and non-timber benefits.
+Support a diversit timber and non-timber forest products and forest-based services.

 Value Objective Indicator Target Variance Documentation of the diversity of Report on the corporate EBITDA, Timber and Timber and non- timber and non-timber stumpage payments to the non-timber timber benefits resources, including products Provincial Government, payments None benefits are evaluated and services produced in the to employees and contractors and DFA local purchases.